-Its important to have a support of an experienced surgeon and a radiologist when contemplating fat grafting in breast cancer to identify what is normal after fat grating.
+Its important to have a support of an experienced surgeon and a radiologist when contemplating fat grafting in breast to identify what is normal after fat grating.

 Small dents and hollows after lumpectomy look unsightly .Layered LipoSculpture helps to fill in volume to restore contour and shape without a major operation.